 Abortion Rights in Bolivia

-Abortions in Bolivia are allowed in specific situations, which gives the regulation a grounds-based legal framework.
-Abortions conducted outside this established framework are classified as a crime against life, carrying a potential prison sentence of up to three years for the aborting person and up to six years for persons involved in the procedure (§§ ff 263, Penal Code)1.
+Abortions conducted outside this established framework are classified as a crime against life, carrying a potential prison sentence of up to three years for the aborting person and up to six years for persons involved in the procedure (§§ ff 263, Penal Code)2.

 Grounds-based laws allow abortions in certain circumstances, depending on the legal framework of the respective country.
 Other models, that in some countries coexist with grounds-based laws, limit the legal availability of the procedure depending on either time or request.